Red Sox vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has put up 124 hits with 19 doubles, three triples, 20 home runs and 72 walks.
-He has driven in 82 runs with four stolen bases.
+- Alex Bregman has 125 hits with 19 doubles, three triples, 20 home runs, 73 walks and 82 RBI.
+He's also stolen four bases.

-- Bregman heads into this game looking to extend his four-game hit streak.
-In his last five games he is hitting .389 with two doubles, a triple, a home run, four walks and three RBI.
+- Bregman has picked up at least one hit in five games in a row.
+In his last five games he is batting .444 with two doubles, a triple, a home run, five walks and three RBI.

 Bregman Recent Games